 \section{Acknowledgement}

-Both authors are supported by JSPS International Research Fellowship.
+Both authors were supported by JSPS International Research Fellowship.
 AC is also supported by JSPS Grant-in-Aid for Research Activity Start-up program 19K23401.
 This work grew out of Mark Wildon's talk at the Workshop on Representation Theory of Symmetric Groups and Related Algebras at the Institute of Mathematical Sciences, National University of Singapore, December 2017; we are thus deeply grateful for the organisers and the IMS.
-In addition, we are immensely grateful for Mark Wildon's interests, comments, and encouragement.